gstelang/job-worker-service/cgroup.md

-# Testing memory: Example 1
+# Testing memory limits: Example 1

 1. Set memory.max to 100 MB
 2. Pass the command such as